SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### JSON values

-- `url`: The url of the link to remove.
+- `url`: The URL of the link to remove.
 - `displayName`: The display name of the link.
 - `navComponent`: The component where to remove the link from, QuickLaunch, Hub, or Footer.
 The default is **QuickLaunch**.
 - `isWebRelative`: **True** if the link is web relative; otherwise, **False**.